 Ever wonder what the secret is to clear, well-lit iPhone photography without overexposure or dullness?
 It all lies behind the HDR function of your iPhone camera.
-You may have seen the HDR feature before but not known what it is.
-If so, you’re in luck.
-Hopefully, this article will clear this up for you.
+You may have seen the HDR feature before but do not know what it is.
+If so, this article will clear this up for you.

 What is HDR?

 HDR is a setting within the iPhone camera, and the letters stand for High Dynamic Range.
 An HDR photograph, or a set of photographs, is a method used to achieve a more dynamic depth to your images.
-You can learn more from this Apple guide or this Wikipedia page.
+You can learn more from this Apple guide.

 As you can see, in the first photo the greenery is darker and more dimly lit.
 However, with HDR, parts of the picture are brighter and clearer.